aws-samples/serverless-patterns/step-function-callback-cdk-python/README.md

-# AWS Step Functions callback task integration pattern
+# AWS Step Functions callback integration pattern

 This pattern shows how to integrate Step Functions workflows with external systems using Sqs and Lambda.